jamespak/MixtapeDemo/readme.md

 2. The easiest way would probably be just to order up a bigger virtual box (if you are running in AWS or other services) and the batch.py.

 3. I learned Python while taking data science class, and usually work with pandas dataframes in order to work with large sets of data.
-Pandas supports JSON normalizing
+Pandas supports JSON normalizing and loading to dataframes.
+Something like this:

+    ``` df = json_normalize(inputs['playlists']) ```

+    You can the use dataframe to match and process the JSON data which should be faster.